maitepv87/gif-explorer/README.md

 # **GIF Explorer**

 A fast and modular React app to search and save animated GIFs using the Giphy API.
-_Built for onboarding clarity, UI empathy, and scalable architecture._

 ![App Screenshot](./src/assets/Screenshot_GIF.png)